Merced County Fairgrounds: Merced Fairgrounds Speedway

 When the fair is not meeting the race track is used for the Merced Fairgrounds Speedway.
-The speedway is a 0.375-mile NASCAR dirt track that hosts race car, midget car and motorcycle racing.
+The speedway is a 0.375-mile dirt track that hosts race car, midget car and motorcycle racing.
+It previously held a race in NASCAR's premier division during the 1956 NASCAR Grand National Series.
 Chris Windom won the 2020 National Midget Car Championship at the Merced Fairgrounds Speedway.

 Camp Merced

 After the surprise Japanese attack on Pearl Harbor on December 7, 1941, the Merced County Fairgrounds was turned into the Merced Assembly Center, a detention center for those of Japanese ancestry.

-The center opened on May 6, 1942 and closed on September 15, 1942.
+The center opened on May 6, 1942 and closed on September 15, 1942 detaining a total of 4,669 individuals of Japanese ancestry.
 Most of those detained were transferred to a permanent camp, Granada War Relocation Center in Colorado.
 President Franklin D. Roosevelt authorized the forced relocation of Japanese Americans living on the West Coast with Executive Order 9066 over the fear of more attacks.
 Notable people held at the Merced Assembly Center included artist Emiko Nakano.
 The former Merced Assembly Center is a California Historical Landmark, number 934.02.

 After the Assembly Center closed, the fairgrounds were turned over to the 4th Air Service Area Command for supplies and training until 1945; during this time it was known as Camp Merced.
 For three years Camp Merced was used as the headquarters for and to support the Merced Army Air Field and its auxiliary fields that were used for training new pilots needed for World War II.
-The 802nd Chemical Company and 1914th Ordnance Ammunition Company, Aviation were also trained at Camp Merced before deployment to the Pacific war.
+The 802nd Chemical Company and 1914th Ordnance Ammunition Company, Aviation were also trained at Camp Merced before deployment to the Pacific War.